wyhwong/archeo/src/docs/installation.md

-Installation is as simple as:
+Our package archeo is available via [PyPI](https://pypi.org/project/archeo/).
+The installation is as simple as:

 === "pip"